-Egg white oatmeal is a quick and easy high-protein oatmeal recipe made with egg whites, quick oats, mashed banana, and honey.
-Whisked egg whites give the oatmeal a fluffy texture, all while making the most delicious high-protein breakfast.
+Egg white oatmeal is a quick and easy high-protein oatmeal recipe made with egg whites, quick oats, mashed bananas, and honey.
+Whisked egg whites give the oatmeal a fluffy texture while making the most delicious high-protein breakfast.
 You can't even taste the egg whites!

 What I Love About This Recipe